7innovations/.github/profile/README.md

-# 💚 **FixU: Depression Detection App** 🌱
+# 💚 **FixU: Depression Detection App**

-Welcome to the **world of Team C242-PS064**! 💪✨ We are a group of passionate innovators dedicated to **empowering vulnerable communities** and **enhancing mental well-being**.
+Welcome to the **world of Team C242-PS064**!
+We are a group of passionate innovators dedicated to **empowering vulnerable communities** and **enhancing mental well-being**.
 Together, we’re building something impactful, compassionate, and transformative.

-Let’s create a healthier, happier world one step at a time! 🌍💙
+Let’s create a healthier, happier world one step at a time!

 ---
 ## 🌟 **Project Overview**

-**FixU** is an innovative depression detection app that leverages the power of **deep learning** to accurately assess the user's mental state.
+**FixU** is an innovative depression detection app that leverages the power of **artificial neural network** to accurately assess the user's mental state.
 With a focus on accessibility and personalization, this app provides tailored feedback to support users on their journey toward mental health.

+---
 Key features include:

-- **Deep Learning-Powered Diagnosis**: Predicts the likelihood of depression from user input using advanced TensorFlow Neural Network models.
+- **Artificial Neural Network-Powered Diagnosis**: Predicts the likelihood of depression from user input.
 - **Personalized Feedback**: Providing personalized feedback.
-- **User-Friendly Interface**: Intuitive, stigma-free interface, privacy-focused journaling tools, and adaptive user experience.
+- **User-Friendly Interface**: Intuitive, privacy-focused journaling tools, and adaptive user experience.

 ---
 ## 🔒 Ethical Commitments

 - Strict user data privacy
-- Transparent AI decision-making
+- Transparent decision-making
 - Continuous ethical review
 - User consent and control